mattclarkdotnet/aes17_filter_25/README.md

 The load impedance should be >50kOhm for best performance, but a 10kOhm load is still +-0.1dB 20Hz-20kHz, albeit with 0.4dBV of insertion loss.

-Pin 1 on each XLR socket is connected to a ground pour on the back of the PCB, as are the XLR chassis grounding pins.
-This gave the best noise results for me in an all metal case.
+Pin 1 on each XLR socket is connected to a ground pour on layer 2 of the PCB, as are the XLR chassis grounding pins.
+The board should be mounted in an all metal case.

 A brief short circuit, even with a high voltage applied, should be OK.
 The 500R/3W input resistors can take a steady state 75Vrms indefinitely ($75V^2/1000R=5.6W$), although the inductors will clearly saturate unless a reasonable load is connected to limit the current to 800mA.
 The 140Vrms requirement into more reasonable loads is met by the voltage ratings of the capacitors.
 In the case of C1 and C2 this provides a rated 500Vpp between signal rails.